TophatSynth/grimdark_fantasy_land/Organisations/The Wardens of the Shattered Veil/The Wardens of the Shattered Veil.md

 *The Ward*, despite appearing barely Human to those who lay eyes on them, still needs the resources any human society needs.
 Food, water, ore, timber, manpower.
 All of these can not reliably be found in *The Mirror*.

 To compensate, *The Ward* has taken to combining resource-collection with finding purpose beyond mere existence and enduring.
-They might not be able to permanently return to reality, but they **can** cross [[The Veil]] temporarily.
+They might not be able to permanently return to reality, but they **can** cross [[The Mirror & The Veil|The Veil]] temporarily.

 These excursions aim to:
 - Gain insight and information about the state of (and time passed in) Reality